chanelfcheng/chanelfcheng.github.io/_pages/about.md

 Divisive normalization in the auditory system
 ------
-Divisive normalization (DN) has been widely proposed as a canonical neural computation contributing to efficient representations of auditory information.
+Divisive normalization (DN) is a canonical neural computation that adjusts neuron responses based on the local responses of surrounding neurons and contributes to efficient representations of information in the auditory system.
-However, it is not known whether such mechanisms arise as a result of evolution to perform auditory tasks.
+However, it is not known whether such mechanisms arise as a result of evolution to perform auditory tasks or as a result of optimizing for statistical independence in stimuli.
-In this study, we represented sounds as cochleagrams from a cochlea model and created convolutional neural network (CNN) models of the auditory system, with DN applied across time and frequency.
-The weights and span of the normalization kernels were optimized through gradient descent, with the models trained to perform word recognition.
-Network activations were then analyzed to probe for signatures of adaptation to ongoing stimuli and two-tone suppression observed in neurophysiological experiments.
+To study this phenomena, we created convolutional neural network (CNN) models of the auditory system, with DN applied after each convolution, and represented sounds using cochleagrams from a cochlea model.
+Following optimization to perform an auditory task, we probed network activations for signatures of two nonlinear phenomena observed in the biological auditory system: adaptation to ongoing stimuli and two-tone suppression.
 Results show that after optimization, DN applied instantaneously across time and frequency yielded response patterns that were most biologically consistent, suggesting a potential interplay between the development of normalization and optimization for natural auditory tasks.
-Additionally, generalization to out-of-distribution stimuli was improved providing a parallel to how humans generalize to new sounds they haven't learned before.
-Our next steps aim to investigate whether these types of models can be applied in the study of hearing impaired humans.
+Additionally, generalization to out-of-distribution stimuli was improved, providing a parallel to how humans generalize to new sounds they haven't learned before.
+Our next steps aim to investigate whether these types of models can be applied in the study of hearing impairment.